hipe/tmx/lib/skylab/brazen/doc/issues/031-the-retrieve-narrative.md

 'name'. we hope never to support compound keys.

-for now we will assume natural keys, and hope that an entity can represent itself unambiguous,nly with the combinaton of its name and its model class (with emphasis on "for now").
+for now we will assume natural keys, and hope that an entity can represent itself unambiguously with the combinaton of its name and its model class (with emphasis on "for now").